CurpraCode-Technologies/.github/profile/README.md

 # Hi there 👋

-Welcome to **Curpracode Technologies**!
+Welcome to **CurpraCode Technologies**!
 Our cutting-edge software development studio is committed to transforming your ideas into innovative digital solutions.
 We aim to deliver high-performance web, mobile, and custom software that drives growth and success for businesses worldwide.

 ## 🙋‍♀️ About Us